 Now back home, 2nov20, expanding on this a bit.

 When I was 13, I had a ruptured appendix.
 I spent two weeks in the hospital.
-I survive.
+I survived.
 Having a similar malady a century before would likely have ended that life, right then.
 For me, surviving, everything since is an afterlife.

 Everything since: another afterlife.